Our Vision

 Signposting to other relevant partner organisations within the local community

-Outreach support including home visits if necessary
+Outreach support & home visits

-Recreational activities
+Recreational Activities

-SUIT offers specific volunteering opportunities for those who can demonstrate stability within their life and recovery.
-In addition, we offer opportunities for anyone directly affected by addiction, whether this is a family member, carer or friend.
-SUIT volunteers are supported with a relapse prevention plan, regular supervisions, relevant training to obtain qualifications to achieve their personal goals and long term rehabilitation.
+SUIT volunteers are supported with a relapse prevention plan, regular supervisions, & relevant training to obtain qualifications to achieve their personal goals and long term rehabilitation.
 Following an induction at the SUIT office, training will be provided both internally and externally.
 Opportunities include facilitating groups, providing one to one support, and offering information and guidance.
-In addition, volunteers may be able to support the delivery of services at New Cross Hospital, Recovery Near You (RNY) at the Recovery Hub and Clinical treatment services at Pitt Street alongside other outreach opportunities and the community.
+In addition, volunteers may be able to support the delivery of services at New Cross Hospital, Recovery Near You; at the Recovery Hub and clinical treatment services at Pitt Street alongside other outreach opportunities in the community.

 All potential volunteers ideally need to be 6 months substance free, but will be assessed on application.